NW Regional Spinal Cord Injury System University of Washington UW Rehab Medicine Go to home page

 Housing and Home Modification Resources

 Finding housing that is both accessible and affordable is a challenge many people with SCI encounter soon after injury.
 Upon discharge from rehab—which may be only a few weeks after sustaining a life-altering injury—they must go somewhere, but the homes they were living in are rarely accessible to them without some modifications.
-Those who were renting at the time of their injury will most likely need to find a new situation since rental units cannot usually be renovated.
+Those who were renting at the time of their injury will most likely need to find a new situation since rental units usually cannot be renovated.

 Accessible and Affordable Housing: Is it out there?